Floyd

 46

-The valleys rise higher and higher out here, the air becomes harsher, the earth bitter and Kashmir begins just a few mountain ranges away.
-Dressed in tar-stained leather, you roam through wild cannabis fields somewhere above the Bashgal River.
-Resin beads litter the flowers and leaves, you gradually rub them onto your robes, rolling them into black lumps later, with flecks of yellow pollen in them.
+The valleys rise higher out here, the air becomes rough, the earth bitter, and a few mountain ranges away, Kashmir begins.
+Clad in tar-stained leather, you wander through wild cannabis fields somewhere above the Bashgal River.
+Resin beads scatter across the flowers and leaves, you gradually rub them onto your garments, rolling them into black clumps later, with specks of yellow pollen inside.
 Then you smell your sticky hands.
-Immerse yourself in the cool, damp soils, the earthy mosses on the rugged slopes that whisper the tracks of civet cats, the green glow on decaying walls in stone-clammy prayer rooms, the ethereal glow from within, from the ancient memory of the plants
+You immerse yourself in the cool, damp soils, the earthy mosses on the rugged slopes that whisper the tracks of civets, the green glow on decaying walls in stone-cold prayer rooms, the ethereal light from within, from the ancient memory of the plants.

-"I decided to compose natural perfumes because someone chooses to work with rare gemstones and precious metals instead of plastic and colored glass beads," writes perfumer Dominique Dubrana of La Via del Profumo on his homepage about his choice of exclusively natural raw materials, whose healing effects on the human body have been known since ancient times.
-He even goes so far as to point out that "little is known about the effect of chemical perfumes on the central nervous system".
+"I decided to compose natural perfumes because someone chooses to work with rare gemstones and precious metals instead of plastic and colored glass beads," writes the perfumer Dominique Dubrana of La Via del Profumo on his homepage about his choice of exclusively natural raw materials, whose healing effects on the human body have been known since ancient times.
+He even goes so far as to suggest that "little is known about the effects of chemical perfumes on the central nervous system."
 An interesting thought.

-The effect of cannabinoids on humans has been much better researched.
-Tcharas is a form of hashish which, unlike hashish, is obtained from the living cannabis plant.
-In the Shiva cult of Hinduism, the consumption of tcharas has been a tradition for thousands of years.
-The oils are collected on the leather clothing while roaming the cannabis fields, scraped off from there and rolled into balls between the palms of the hands.
+The effects of cannabinoids on humans are far better researched.
+Tcharas is a form of hashish that, unlike the latter, is derived from the living cannabis plant.
+In the Shiva cult of Hinduism, the enjoyment of Tcharas has been a tradition for millennia.
+The oils are collected while wandering through the cannabis fields on leather clothing, scraped off from there, and rolled into balls between the palms.

-The scent of these resins, which are at the heart of "Tcharas", can best be described as tart green, ethereal and earthy.
-The camphor note mentioned by Bloodxclat is particularly noticeable at the beginning.
-Moist vintage moss and cellar patchouli aromas can also be found in the fragrance profile, which are sharpened by dark leathery, tarry castoreum aromas.
-The spectrum is expanded in the base by subtly musky, leathery civet notes.
-At best, flowers are perceptible to me as pungent, spicy cannabis blossom notes, which do not play a major role in the overall archaic, dark earthy and at the same time ethereal green aromas.
+The scent of these resins, which are at the center of "Tcharas," can best be described as herb-green, ethereal-earthy.
+The camphor note mentioned by Bloodxclat is perceptible right at the beginning.
+Also, damp vintage moss and cellar patchouli aromas can be found in the scent profile, sharpened by dark leathery-tarry castoreum aromas.
+Subtly musky-leathery, the spectrum is expanded in the base by civet notes.
+Flowers are at best perceivable as sharp-spicy cannabis flower notes, which, however, play no significant role in the overall archaic dark earthy and simultaneously ethereal green glowing aromas.

-Dubrana has certainly succeeded in reflecting the intended atmosphere of a Tcharas plantation in the Afghan Hindu Kush mountains, which subliminally carries the animalistic tone of a high alpine barn.
-This is not a fragrance that is immediately recognizable, but it is certainly addictive.
+Dubrana has indeed succeeded in reflecting the intended atmosphere of a Tcharas plantation in the Afghan Hindu Kush mountains, which subtly carries the animalistic tone of a high alpine barn.
+This is not a scent that reveals itself immediately, but it certainly has addictive qualities.

 (With thanks to Bloodxclat)

-"I decided to compose natural perfumes because someone chooses to work with rare gemstones and precious metals instead of plastic and colored glass beads," writes perfumer Dominique Dubrana of La Via del Profumo on his homepage about his choice of exclusively natural raw materials, whose healing effects on the human body have been known since ancient times.
-He even goes so far as to point out that "little is known about the effect of chemical perfumes on the central nervous system".
+"I decided to compose natural perfumes because someone chooses to work with rare gemstones and precious metals instead of plastic and colored glass beads," writes the perfumer Dominique Dubrana of La Via del Profumo on his homepage about his choice of exclusively natural raw materials, whose healing effects on the human body have been known since ancient times.
+He even goes so far as to suggest that "little is known about the effects of chemical perfumes on the central nervous system."
 An interesting thought.

-The effect of cannabinoids on humans has been much better researched.
-Tcharas is a form of hashish which, unlike hashish, is obtained from the living cannabis plant.
-In the Shiva cult of Hinduism, the consumption of tcharas has been a tradition for thousands of years.
-The oils are collected on the leather clothing while roaming the cannabis fields, scraped off from there and rolled into balls between the palms of the hands.
+The effects of cannabinoids on humans are far better researched.
+Tcharas is a form of hashish that, unlike the latter, is derived from the living cannabis plant.
+In the Shiva cult of Hinduism, the enjoyment of Tcharas has been a tradition for millennia.
+The oils are collected while wandering through the cannabis fields on leather clothing, scraped off from there, and rolled into balls between the palms.

-The scent of these resins, which are at the heart of "Tcharas", can best be described as tart green, ethereal and earthy.
-The camphor note mentioned by Bloodxclat is particularly noticeable at the beginning.
-Moist vintage moss and cellar patchouli aromas can also be found in the fragrance profile, which are sharpened by dark leathery, tarry castoreum aromas.
-The spectrum is expanded in the base by subtly musky, leathery civet notes.
-At best, flowers are perceptible to me as pungent, spicy cannabis blossom notes, which do not play a major role in the overall archaic, dark earthy and at the same time ethereal green aromas.
+The scent of these resins, which are at the center of "Tcharas," can best be described as herb-green, ethereal-earthy.
+The camphor note mentioned by Bloodxclat is perceptible right at the beginning.
+Also, damp vintage moss and cellar patchouli aromas can be found in the scent profile, sharpened by dark leathery-tarry castoreum aromas.
+Subtly musky-leathery, the spectrum is expanded in the base by civet notes.
+Flowers are at best perceivable as sharp-spicy cannabis flower notes, which, however, play no significant role in the overall archaic dark earthy and simultaneously ethereal green glowing aromas.

-Dubrana has certainly succeeded in reflecting the intended atmosphere of a Tcharas plantation in the Afghan Hindu Kush mountains, which subliminally carries the animalistic tone of a high alpine barn.
-This is not a fragrance that is immediately recognizable, but it is certainly addictive.
+Dubrana has indeed succeeded in reflecting the intended atmosphere of a Tcharas plantation in the Afghan Hindu Kush mountains, which subtly carries the animalistic tone of a high alpine barn.
+This is not a scent that reveals itself immediately, but it certainly has addictive qualities.

 (With thanks to Bloodxclat)